-The Retirement Division maintains four independent defined benefit plans and issues its own publicly available Comprehensive Annual Financial Report (CAFR) which includes financial statements and required supplementary information.
-A copy of the separately issued CAFR may be obtained by writing to the South Carolina Retirement Division, Post Fund Box 11960, Columbia, South Carolina 29211-1960.
+The Retirement Division (the "Division") maintains four independent defined benefit plans and issues its own publicly available Comprehensive Annual Financial Report (CAFR) which includes financial statements and required supplementary information.
+A copy is publicly available on the South Carolina Retirement Systems website at www.retirement.sc.gov.
 Furthermore, the Division and the four pension plans are included in the CAFR of the State of South Carolina.
+The South Carolina Retirement System also administers the State Optional Retirement Program (ORP) which is a defined contribution plan.